izgzhen/bbq-sg/README.md

 Although this is the workflow I designed the `BBQ-SG` with in mind, but you are free to choose another style.
 Happy blogging :)

 ## Tickets
-* Theme system
 * Cache system
 * The size of picture should be limited ...
-* The js/css usage should be more flexible
+* Developer mode -- More convenient administration of resource loading path
+* The encoding of HTML sucks...maybe we need to replace the `%` with `-` so it is more legal
+* bench info in DEBUG mode
+* fix the $LaTeX$ formulas

 ## FUTURE
 + Revision history by analyzing git commits